RocketChat/docs-old/guides/administrator-guides/white-labeling/advanced-white-labeling.md

 ### Registration

-Is triggered when the user registers You may use the following placeholders:
+Is triggered when the user registers.

+You may use the following placeholders:

 * \[name\], \[fname\], \[lname\] for the user's full name, first name or last name, respectively.
 * \[email\] for the user's email.